Trinity Forum Staff

 Tom Walsh

-Tom Walsh joins The Trinity Forum as Vice President of Operations from London where he led advocacy and communications for a startup, the Global Solidarity Fund, which catalyzes collaboration across the faith, business & development sectors for vulnerable people.
+Tom Walsh joined The Trinity Forum in early 2023 as Vice President for Operations.
+He moved from London, where he led advocacy and communications for a startup, the Global Solidarity Fund, which catalyzes collaboration across the faith, business & development sectors for vulnerable people.
 Before that, Tom worked for the Bill & Melinda Gates Foundation in Washington DC and London, creating alliances to support governments in investing in international development and health.

 From 2004-2012, Tom served in the US State Department on PEPFAR, the President’s Emergency Plan for AIDS Relief, as the deputy head of the program and as its chief of staff.
 As a civil servant, he served as its acting head for five months during the 2009 presidential transition – an important moment for ensuring that it remained a US foreign policy priority.
 At both the Gates Foundation and PEPFAR, collaboration with faith leaders and communities was central to Tom’s work.
 Before these roles, he worked at the US Senate Finance Committee on US domestic health programs.
 Tom holds degrees from Duke (undergraduate), the University of Texas (law), and Harvard (master’s in public health), and is a former champion on Jeopardy!.